raiment-studios/monorepo/source/projects/adventure/02-snow-globe/README.md

 The enjoyment of the game is in seeing a different story with different characters, scenery, and conclusions play out.

 1. Kestrel starts in an open field with a path leading north (L&K = move north)
+2. When she moves to the end of the path, the world transforms & rotates (introducing the notion of the dynamic world )
+3. She gets to a cabin in the forest
+4. When she interacts with this, a pop-up storyline appears.
+It is Logan's cabin.
+She must make a choice.

 ## FAQ